| | |

 I have chosen to demonstrate post stitches using the double crochet because it is one of the most common ways to work post stitches.

-Front post double crochet – fpdc (UK Raised treble crochet Front – RtrF) tutorial
+Front post double crochet – fpdc tutorial (UK Raised treble crochet Front – RtrF)

 The post will pull towards you as you work to create the cable effect.